(Number 21 on the 1958 Highland map - 10965 N. 6400 W.)

 Alvin was born September 27, 1902, in Provo, Utah to Samuel and Babette Henriette Justine Schroeder Rieske.
 Beatrice was born May 4, 1905, in Coffeyville, Kansas to Jacob C. and Zilla M. Roberts.

 They were married around 1922 and made their first home in Coffeyville, Kansas then moved to Utah sometime before 1942.
 When he registered for the WWII draft in 1942 they were living in American Fork.
 They had three children: Virgil, Goldie, and Ella.
-They lived in Highland (Number 21) with their son Virgil (q.v.) in the early 1950's then moved to Caldwell, Idaho where they were divorced in 1953.
+They lived in Highland (Number 21 on the 1958 Highland map) with their son Virgil (q.v.) in the early 1950's then moved to Caldwell, Idaho where they were divorced in 1953.